 I was notified about unpaid taxes after my income tax returns for 3 years were taken.
 Incidentally, the $6000 plus in unpaid taxes were part of the divorce settlement.
 He agreed to pay but skipped town and filed bankruptcy.
 He denied owing them when I confronted him.
 He coined it as a personal attack.

 He then blamed the state of Georgia for taking so long to realize the taxes were still unpaid.
 I eventually called his house because he kept avoiding me.
 Little did I know, he had a new wife…so sorry ma’am.
 I guess she contacted him right away after hearing my message.
 I soon received a call from my angry ex.
 He told me not to call his house again, but he did repay the money quickly after that.

 The financial apocalypse continued.
 I received a call from collections about an unpaid internet and phone bill.
-I was surprised since I switched service providers years prior after I found out that my ex was piggy backing off of my service.
-I paid up when I cancelled the service.
-Apparently, he kept using the service even after I cancelled.
+I was surprised since I switched service providers years prior after I found out that my ex was piggybacking off of my service.
+I paid up when I canceled the service.
+Apparently, he kept using the service even after I canceled.
 I eventually settled the debt with collections to make it all go away.